Whitestone REIT (WSR)'s Financial Results Comparing With Cedar Realty Trust Inc. (NYSE:CDR) | New Business Observer

 |1.00

-Whitestone REIT has a consensus price target of $14.33, and a 13.46% upside potential.
-Meanwhile, Cedar Realty Trust Inc.’s average price target is $2, while its potential downside is -13.79%.
-The data provided earlier shows that Whitestone REIT appears more favorable than Cedar Realty Trust Inc., based on analyst view.
+Whitestone REIT’s upside potential is 15.38% at a $14.33 consensus target price.
+Meanwhile, Cedar Realty Trust Inc.’s consensus target price is $2, while its potential downside is -12.66%.
+Based on the analysts opinion we can conclude, Whitestone REIT is looking more favorable than Cedar Realty Trust Inc.

-The shares of both Whitestone REIT and Cedar Realty Trust Inc. are owned by institutional investors at 62% and 96% respectively.
-About 5% of Whitestone REIT’s share are owned by insiders.
-On the other hand, insiders owned about 3.3% of Cedar Realty Trust Inc.’s shares.
+Roughly 62% of Whitestone REIT shares are held by institutional investors while 96% of Cedar Realty Trust Inc. are owned by institutional investors.
+Insiders held 5% of Whitestone REIT shares.
+Insiders Comparatively, held 3.3% of Cedar Realty Trust Inc. shares.

 Performance